 In my mind there are quite a few differences between the two.
 If we look at CRM, that's how a customer looks to a company.
 And if we think about

-So that we know for certain that by experience we don't just mean a little bit of theater in the
+So that we know for certain that by experience we don't just mean a little bit of theater in the store or maybe

-not that.
-It's really the entire experience that helps to build another CEM – customer equity
+some magical thing that happens that is very special in a direct mail piece.
+It's not that.
+It's really the entire experience that helps to build another CEM – customer equity management.

-Customer Value, a SearchCRM.com monthly podcast series with Peppers and Rogers.
+Hear more in Creating Customer Value, a SearchCRM.com monthly podcast series with Peppers and Rogers.